 Minimum Income Requirements – This includes being able to meet the minimum income number that has been listed by the company.
 This will also have to account for any debt and/or expenses that are under your name.
 Everything has to line up for you to be a viable candidate.

 Source of Income – Lenders will need payslips and other relevant information regarding your place of employment.
-This is to verify your claims and making sure everything works out as planned on their end.
+This is to verify your claims and make sure everything works out as planned on their end.

 Credit Score – The lender will take a look at your current credit score to see whether or not your history makes you viable for a low-income credit card.